Minoxidil started as an oral vasodilator drug for people with blood pressure issues.

 Is there a way to make minoxidil more effective?

-- Plenty of ways, microneedling, proper diet and supplementation, the dexpanthenol cream as mentioned above.
+- Plenty of ways, microneedling, proper diet and beard supplements, the dexpanthenol cream as mentioned above.

 Should I shave my face while using minoxidil?